-By default when users create a website on WAWS they hostname would be SITENAME.azurewebsites.net.
+By default when users create a website on MAWS they hostname would be <SITENAME>.azurewebsites.net.
 So when I create a website called Kaushalz then the hostname would be Kaushalz.azurewebsites.net.

-Windows Azure Web Sites allows user to configure custom domains as well.
-But this option is available when the website is scaled to either SHARED or STANDARD (Previously called RESERVED) mode.
+Microsoft Azure Web Sites allows user to configure custom domains as well.
+But this option is available when the website is scaled to either SHARED, BASIC or STANDARD mode.

 However, I have still seen few customers running into issues in spite of this.
 In this post we will discuss adding custom domains to a MAWS site in detail.

 Once the website has been scaled to either SHARED or STANDARD, we can proceed further.

-Now consider a scenario where the user is wants to migrate his production website, which is on premise, to MICROSOFT AZURE WEB SITE, without affecting any of his current sites.
-He would like to perform the verification of the hostname and then would like to modify his DNS records to point to the site hosted on Azure.
+Now consider a scenario where the user wants to migrate his production website, which is on premise, to MICROSOFT AZURE WEB SITE, without affecting any of his existing sites.
+He would want to map the hostname (verification) to MAWS and then would modify his DNS records.
 What should he do?

 For this he would have to create CNAME records on the DNS service provider as shown below:

 Below is a snapshot on the DNS Provider (GoDaddy):

 After adding the above 2 entries you could map the domain name to a site hosted on AZURE.